 For maximum safety, make sure that your child’s hoverboard can balance itself.

 If you are unable to find a hoverboard that matches all the preceding guidelines, your toddler can still enjoy the thrill of the ride with a little improvisation. here are a few options.

+We hope you liked our article on hoverboards for 3 year olds.
 Most hoverboard manufacturers recommend that riders be at least six years old because of the complexity of maneuvering these machines.
 They are just more complicated than a three-year-old is capable of handling.
 Severe injury can result from ignoring manufacturers’ warnings.
 However, it is extremely difficult to explain to a toddler why he can’t enjoy the same things everybody else enjoys.

 The preceding options provide a way for your toddler to be included in the fun without needing a trip to the ER.